areski/fsqueuemon/README.md

 Then edit `private_config.py` and set your correct XML_RPC settings as well as your domain.

 ## Deploy

 Deploy in production using gunicorn, ref: https://medium.com/@mthipparthi/supervisor-to-control-flask-gunicorn-ec07e81a26b6

 ## ToDo

 The few strings in the UI are German right now and not yet i18nalized.

+## License

+FSQueueMon is licensed under GPL, see LICENSE file